Sandro Bondi: Biography

 In the 2001 general election he was elected to the Chamber of Deputies for Berlusconi's Forza Italia party in the III circoscrizione (Lombardia 1).
-In the campaign for the 2005 regional elections he organised the party's communications and was the same year named the party's coordinator.
+In the campaign for the 2005 regional elections, he organised the party's communications and was the same year named the party's coordinator.
 In the 2006 general election he was re-elected to the Chamber, elected from the results of circoscrizione XX (Campania 2).
-In the meantime he collaborated with Vanity Fair on a poetry page.
-In summer 2006 he published his latest sayings under the title "Laici e credenti: una fede comune".
+In the meantime, he collaborated with Vanity Fair on a poetry page.
+In the summer of 2006 he published his latest sayings under the title "Laici e credenti: una fede comune".

 In the course of the 2008 general election he participated in hustings in several Italian towns, as well as one in teatro Fenaroli in the city of Lanciano, where he declared that he did not wish to leave Berlusconi alone in government, as had been done in the past, thus leaving an invitation for all to lean on and encourage him.
 In the 2008 election, he was a People of Freedom candidate for Senate for the Tuscany region, as well as a centre-right candidate for president of the Province of Massa-Carrara.
 He was elected to the Senate, and he reached the second ballot for the provincial presidency with Osvaldo Angeli (candidate for the centre-left Democratic Party), which Angeli then won with 55.4% of the vote, against Bondi's 46%.

 In 2008 he was made culture minister in the fourth cabinet of Berlusconi, relinquishing his post as national co-ordinator of Forza Italia to Denis Verdini.
-During his tenure of the ministry he announced the appointment of a special commissioner for the ruins at Pompeii and was censured for criticising modern art and architecture.
+During his tenure of the ministry, he announced the appointment of a special commissioner for the ruins at Pompeii and was censured for criticising modern art and architecture.